Lasers and aviation safety: History

 Until the early 1990s, laser and bright light aviation incidents were sporadic.
-In the U.S., NASA's Aviation Safety Reporting System showed only one or two incidents per year.
+In the US, NASA's Aviation Safety Reporting System showed only one or two incidents per year.
 The SAE G-10T subcommittee began meeting around 1993 as the number of incidents grew.
 Almost all of the incidents were known or suspected to be due to outdoor laser displays.
 Almost all of the concern was over potential eye damage; at the time visual effects were felt to be a minor consequence.

 In late 1995, a number of illumination incidents occurred in Las Vegas due to new outdoor laser displays.
 Although the displays had been approved by the FDA as eye-safe for their airport proximity, no one had realized that the glare and distraction hazard would adversely affect pilots.
 In December 1995 the FDA issued an emergency order shutting down the Las Vegas shows.

 Within the SAE G-10T subcommittee, there was some consideration about cutting back or banning laser shows.
 However, it became apparent that there were a large number of non-entertainment laser users as well.
 The focus shifted to control of known laser users, whether shows or industry/research.
 New policies and procedures were developed, such as the FAA 7400.2 Chapter 29, and Advisory Circular 70-1.
 Although incidents continued to occur (from January 1996 to July 1999, the FAA's Western-Pacific Region identified more than 150 incidents in which low-flying aircraft were illuminated by lasers), the situation seemed under control.

 Then in late 2004 and early 2005 came a significant increase in reported incidents linked to laser pointers.
 The wave of incidents may have been triggered in part by "copycats" who read press accounts of laser pointer incidents.
 In one case, a New Jersey resident was charged under federal Patriot Act anti-terrorism laws, after he allegedly shone a laser pointer at aircraft.